Mermaids of Earth

 Mô, Mermaid of Mahon.
 Photo © Jimmy Balcovicius.

-Sculptor Leonardo Lucarini created this mermaid in bronze and named her Mô to identify her with the city and its long history with many diverse cultures who all have left their mark and character on the island, all the way back through the Spaniards and the French, the Romans and the Greeks, the Turks and Visigoths to the Carthaginians and the Phoenician culture they brought with them.
+Her name identifies her with the city of Mahón and its long history with many diverse cultures, who all have left their mark and character on the island.
+This includes the Spaniards and the French, the Romans and the Greeks, the Turks and Visigoths, as well as the Carthaginians and the Phoenician culture they brought with them.
+The island is now part of Spain, but from 1708 through 1802 it went through British ownership several times.

 See more at the full page for Mô, Mermaid of Mahon.